Let’s take a look at the three most popular types of forex charts:

 In our later lessons, you will see how using green and red candles will allow you to “see” things on the charts much faster, such as uptrend/downtrends and possible reversal points.

-For now, just remember that we use red and green candlesticks instead of black and white and we will be using these colors from now on.
+For now, just remember that on forex charts, we use red and green candlesticks instead of black and white and we will be using these colors from now on.

 Check out these candlesticks…BabyPips.com style!
 Awww yeeaaah!
 You know you like that!